 I wanted to know whether or not the word “four hundred” was hyphenated.
-To find that out I did what I’ve grown accustomed to do: I typed my search query into the address bar of the Google Chrome Web browser, [define:four hundred].
+To find that out I did what I’ve grown accustomed to doing: I typed my search query into the address bar of the Google Chrome Web browser, [define: four hundred].

-I wasn’t only presented with the wrong definition: I was presented with the etymology of the wrong definition; and it was a word that I didn’t care about at that time.
+I wasn’t only presented with the wrong definition: I was given with the etymology of the wrong meaning, and it was a word that I didn’t care about at that time.
 I also wasn’t presented with any alternative definitions.

 I felt a sense of exclusion from the convenience of this whole process.
 I’ve grown to depend on the [define:] search operator.
 I have long since phased out whatever resources I had formerly used to find the meaning and spelling of words.

 When the process grinds to halt, what will be the alternative?
 Will the Web sites that I formerly used still be in business?
 Will I be able to find my copy of the dictionary?
 Will there be anyone nearby to ask?
 If so, then will they know the answer without searching?

 As we forget the traditional social structures that we once depended on, we are replacing them with technological infrastructure.
 Our trust and dependence are now being placed with technology companies like Google.
 When a part of this infrastructure fails, so will a deeply ingrained part of us and that feeling will be personal.

 Similar definitions provide hints about why this particular problem happened.
 The [define:five hundred] search results have the same issue: the meaning has been commandeered by another noun, meaning “a form of euchre in which making 500 points wins a game.”
 This is in contrast to the [define:three hundred] search results which are universally useful; three hundred is defined as “being one hundred more than two hundred.”